ActuallyFro/Break-FAST/Examples/01_GraphML-Editor/Single-page-Apps/01-Pomodoro-Tasks/README.md

 Move existing, or develop new, GraphML/XML template code to enable re-rendering of XML based on user input.

 #### .c/d/e - Add loops to XML printing for key|attributes, nodes, and edges
+Modify all/code new capabilities for `GraphMLXMLData` functions to enable printing of graphml <EDGES>